Help for underfunded pension funds

 "It is putting pressure on the already-weak pension system," Scott says.

 He also believes that current pension recipients are unlikely to see their payout cut.
-But future retirees may not be as lucky, he says.
+Future retirees may not be as lucky, he says.

 Workers who are worried about their company's pension plan must take action now.
 "They need to save more or work longer, as well as delay Social Security, to maximize the benefit they will receive," Moore says.